 What a gloriously restful month!
 When I decided to cut short my plans in Latin America to come to Southeast Asia and work, this was exactly what I was hoping for.
 When it came to travel plans over the last month, I did nothing.
-I sat still and I worked on my book.
+I sat still and I worked on my site.
 It was wonderful.

 Here’s what I’ve been doing this month.